 - Cost of replicating the intangible benefits from a two-parent household.
-This includes the cost of child care & maintaining a household.
+This includes the cost of child care and maintaining a household.
 It also acknowledges all the intangibles that you can’t put a price on.
-If you don’t at least try, then the surviving servicemember could experience a shock when they realize the total value their spouse brought to the household.
+If you don’t at least try, then the surviving service member could experience a shock when they realize the total value their spouse brought to the household.

 Family Servicemembers’ Group Life Insurance (FSGLI) – Life Insurance Benefits

-Overall, FSGLI is often an affordable option for many military families.
-But as we’ll show you, the $100,000 maximum coverage is probably not enough life insurance, even if you are insuring a stay at home spouse who doesn’t earn a regular salary.
+FSGLI is often an affordable option for many military families.
+However, the $100,000 maximum coverage is probably not enough life insurance, even if you are insuring a stay-at-home spouse who doesn’t earn a regular salary.

-- Active duty Servicemembers covered by full-time SGLI and
+- Active-duty service members covered by full-time SGLI

-Family coverage under FSGLI is only available only to the family members of military service members are are participating in the SGLI program.
+Family coverage under FSGLI is only available only to the family members of military service members who are participating in the SGLI program.
 FSGLI does not apply to veterans who buy life insurance through the VGLI program.
-If you are covered under full-time SGLI, you are eligible to insure your spouse, regardless of whether your spouse is on active duty, retired, or is a civilian.
+If you are covered under full-time SGLI, you are eligible to insure your spouse, regardless of whether your spouse is on active duty, retired or is a civilian.